home-assistant/companion.home-assistant/docs/apple-watch/complications.md

 ## Ring Complications

-To set how filled the ring of an open- or closed-ring complication is, normalise the value produced by your template to `1.0`.
+To set how filled the ring of an open- or closed-ring complication is, normalize the value produced by your template to `1.0`.
 A value of `0.0` will give an empty ring and `1.0` will give a full ring.